Wooden Floor Restoration Cost

 Some tradesperson may charge more if they have limited access to the floor, so they usually add costs on for clearing out furniture and items from the room to make the job easier.
 If you wish to save a bit of extra money, then you should consider clearing out the space yourself if you are capable.

-What's Involved in Restoring Wood Flooring?
+What's Involved in Wood Floor Renovation?

-To help you understand the process of restoring a wooden floor here is a step by step breakdown:
+To help you understand the process of restoring a wooden floor, here is a step-by-step breakdown:

-1. Cleaning the Floor
+Cleaning the Wooden Floor

 Before the tradesman restores your wooden floor, they will clean it.
 This will involve removing everything out of the room, including old carpet and furniture.
-Once this is out the way, they will then vacuum and mop every corner of the floor to remove any dirt and debris.
+Once this is out of the way, they will then vacuum and mop every corner of the floor to remove any dirt and debris.

-1. Sanding the Floor
+Sanding the Wooden Floor

 Once the floor is immaculate, they will then put on their protective eyewear and use a specialist sander to refinish the floor.